you must learn trading basics and advanced basics.

 Stock traders need to learn how to short sell and the differences between pre-market trading and trading during normal hours.

-Forex traders need to learn about pip values and daily average.
+Forex traders need to learn about pip values and daily averages.

 Books on trading and instructional websites can offer information and information on these and the advanced basic topics.